socallinuxexpo/scale-chef/README.md

 Unless you pass in '--no-update', the chefrun will clone/update the relevant git-repos which, for scale-chef requires you to have some keys loaded, but also requires you to be root.
 This sucks, but I haven't fixed it yet.

+To get the webserver up and running, get a copy of the dynamic content (the stuff under `httpdocs/sites/default/files`), copy it to `/home/drupal/scale-drupal/httpdocs/sites/default/files` and make sure it's owned by `root:apache`.

 To get the database up and running, get a dump, add

   CREATE DATABASE drupal;